Queensland Conveyancing FAQ

 As you can see, there is a lot of things happening here.
 This is why its soo important to pick a good conveyancer!
 Missing a deadline (by even one minute) could cost you your deposit, the deal falling over, and even getting sued for any losses suffered!

 A buyer’s agent, like the name suggests, is an agent (representative) that works exclusively for the buyer.
-Buyers agents advocate for their clients, and help them to take away the stress of searching for properties, attending open homes, and then negotiating to secure a property to buy.
-A common problem that a buyers agent solves is eliminating the buyer needing to attend open home after open home weekend after weekend, without being able to secure a property.
+Buyers agents advocate for their clients.
+They take away the stress of searching for properties, attending open homes, and then negotiating to secure a property to buy.
+A common problem a buyers agent solves?
+Attending open home after open home, weekend after weekend, without being able to secure a property.

 Often, time poor individuals or those not confident to negotiate with a sellers agent will engage a buyers agent to help them find and secure a property.
 The buyers agent will advocate on your behalf to get you a competitive price for the property, and ensure it is a good fit for your needs/budget.

-Good buyers agents often have a large network of sellers agents that they speak with to find properties that are “off market” (not yet advertised to the public), and are usually suburb or area specialists.
+Good buyers agents often have a large network of sellers agents they speak with to find properties that are “off market” (not yet advertised to the public).
+They are usually suburb or area specialists too.

 It is also becoming increasingly popular for first home buyers to engage a buyers agent – to obtain guidance and support throughout their buying journey.